It’s as if we all went to bed one night, and when we woke up the next day, everything had changed.

 We believe we are at an inflection point in the history of managing people, and managers sit at the center of the curve.
 To know where we’re going with managing people, we need to know where we’ve been.
 The global economy has undergone three major and notable economic paradigm shifts in the past 200 years, each with an attendant educational system that helped people learn how to do their jobs.

 In the 19th Century Agricultural Economy, We Managed Backs.

 The first great economic era was all about land.
 Land for wealth.
 Land for status.
 Land for food.
 We used our bodies and learned to harness the power of oxen and horses.
 We managed backs, and almost 90 percent of the population in the Western World worked on farms and in the fields.
 We invented private property and mass-produced food.
 Learning was physical and on-the-farm.
 Formal education was for the children of the wealthy landowners and the landed gentry.

 In the 20th Century Industrial Economy, We Managed Hands.

 We harnessed steam power.
 Electricity was everywhere.
-We mass produced things.
-The machines took over the farm and the number of farmers dropped to below 6 percent in the West by the end of the century.
-Even housework changed when electricity powered washing machines, transformed ice boxes into refrigerators, replaced brooms and dust pans with vacuum cleaners.
+We mass-produced things.
+Machines took over the farm, and the number of farmers dropped to below 6 percent in the West by the end of the century.
+Even housework changed when electricity powered washing machines, transformed ice boxes into refrigerators, and replaced brooms and dust pans with vacuum cleaners.
 We learned to do our jobs the same way we learned in school—in a formal classroom setting.
 Workplace training looked like school teaching.